concosminx/cheatsheets/docker/containers/ctop/README.md

-# ctop - container metrics
+# ctop - Top-like interface for container metrics

 - See [source](https://github.com/bcicen/ctop) for extra info.
 - Run, from docker: